Tahitian Village, Texas

 While there is no guarantee of profit from any land sale, history has shown that the prices of land have generally increased every year.
 We believe there are many reasons for this upward trend, including inflation, population growth, a decreasing supply of land, the public's desire for a more natural environment, trend toward movement away from urban areas and the increasing popularity of outdoor recreational activities.

-14. IS THERE ANY RESTRICTIONS ON THE PROPERTY?
+14. IS THERE ANY RESTRICTIONS ON THE PROPERTY OR PROPERTY OWNER'S ASSOCIATION?

-This subdivision only allows for stick home use with a minimum of 1,200 sq feet.
+Yes, this subdivision only allows for stick home use with a minimum of 1,200 sq feet.
 No camping or recreational vehicle use is permitted.
 Building plans will need to be approved and be compliant with bylaws from the TVPOA.
-Bastrop Water district collects $84/year for road maintenance per lot.
+Bastrop Water district collects $108/year for road maintenance per lot.
+TVPOA collects $100 to transfer ownership when deed is recorded with Bastrop County.

 15. WHAT WILL THE ROAD SURFACE BE LIKE?